Don't have glasses to watch today's solar eclipse? Here are 7 safe alternatives.

 Can't see our graphics?
 Search your ZIP code for a complete eclipse viewing guide

-This article originally appeared on Austin American-Statesman: Here's how to watch, view a solar eclipse safely without glasses
+This article originally appeared on Austin American-Statesman: How can I see the eclipse without glasses?
+Try these alternatives